 Game 1: Dodgers 11, Yankees 5

-The LA trounced the Yankees at Dodger Stadium, riding three 3-run innings to an early lead.
+The Dodgers trounced the Yankees at Dodger Stadium, riding three 3-run innings to an early lead.
 It should be noted that Yankees designated hitter Reggie Jackson continued his October home run barrage by going deep of Dodger starter Tommy John in the seventh inning.

 Game 2: Dodgers 4, Yankees 3